raim/segmenTools/README.md

 ## process time-series (Discrete Fourier Transform)
 tset <- processTimeseries(dat, use.fft=TRUE, dc.trafo="ash",use.snr=TRUE)
 ## cluster (by kmeans)
-## Note that function flowclusterTimeseries uses
-## model-based clustering in flowClust and usually provides
-## better clusterings and a good indicator of best
-## cluster number (at max.
-BIC), but is even slower and
-## often fails;
 cset <- clusterTimeseries(tset,K=7) # CLUSTERING! takes a while

 ## and inspect clustered time-series via the versatile